-CT is often referred to as "Eurasian Adam" - the most recent common ancestor of all non-Africans males.
+CT is often referred to as "Eurasian Adam" - the most recent common ancestor of all non-African males.
 This hypothetical male is supposed to have existed in Africa, immediately prior to the exodus of Anatomically Modern Humans.
 CT is the considered the common ancestral lineage of most men living today, though no male has been shown to carry CT (CT*).
-However, mutations M168, P9.1 and M294 have been found in all males tested with the exception of those exclusively carrying A and B (Sub-Saharan) haplogroups.
+However, mutations M168, P9.1 and M294 have been found in all males tested with the exception of those exclusively carrying A and B (sub-Saharan) haplogroups.

 Paragroup (CT*) contains the mutations which define the parent haplogroup (M168, P9.1 and M294, but it does not have any further (known) unique markers.

 55-65Kyr in Southwest Asia

 No male has been shown to carry CF (CF*).
 However, it is the hypothetical ancestor of haplogroups C and F.

 50-60Kyr in the Middle East or South Asia

 Northern Eurasia, Eastern Eurasia, Oceania and the Americas